Associate Professor of the Practice, Public Relations

-Amy Pavel Shanler has more than 20 years of experience managing communications activities for multiple organizations and industries, including retail, technology, business, health care, and entertainment.
-As co-director of PRLab, the nation’s oldest student-run public relations agency and a cornerstone of Boston University’s College of Communication PR curriculum, Amy oversees a working, profitable and award-winning student-run PR agency.
-In addition, Amy teaches courses on media relations, principles of public relations, and crisis communications.
+Amy Pavel Shanler has 25 years of experience managing communications activities for multiple organizations and industries, including retail, technology, business, health care, and entertainment.
+Amy co-directs the award-winning PRLab, the nation’s longest-running, student-led public relations agency, named “Best Training/Education Program” by PR News’s Agency Elite awards in 2018.
+In addition, Amy teaches courses on principles of public relations, crisis communications, and media relations.

-Previously, Amy served as director of public and media relations for Royal Philips in North America.
-Amy oversaw media relations, brand activation, issues management, thought leadership and stakeholder relations as part of a global communication team across three business units and 15 major countries.
-Earlier, Amy directed PR strategies and tactics for Staples, the world’s leading office products company; managed PR for Cognos, now the business intelligence division of IBM; oversaw operations for the Publicity Club of New England, the region’s oldest association for public relations and marketing professionals; and served as senior account manager for Lois Paul & Partners, a high-technology public relations subsidiary of FleishmanHillard.
+Previously, Amy was director of public and media relations for Royal Philips in North America, overseeing media relations, brand activation, issues management, thought leadership and stakeholder relations on a global communication team spanning 15 major countries.
+Earlier, Amy directed PR strategies and community relations for the office products giant Staples; managed PR for Cognos, now a division of IBM; oversaw operations for the PR Club of New England; and served as senior account manager for a high-technology public relations subsidiary of FleishmanHillard.